jimburton/scrabble/chapters/Chapter2.md

 | `(&)`    | apply  | Reverse application, used for supplying the first record to a composed lens, and for chaining operations |

-If you aren't using nested records in your code, or you only do so in one or two places, then the complexity lenses add may not be worth it.
-We are going to make enough use of nested records for our codebase to benefit from them though.
+If you aren't using nested records in your code, or you only do so in one or two places, then whilst they are new to you the cognitive load lenses add may not seem to be worth it.
+We are going to make enough use of nested records for our codebase to benefit greatly from them though.
 Also, if you carry on using Haskell you will need to read other people's code that uses lenses as they are very widely used, so you need to understand how they work at some point.

 The best way to get started with them is to use them, and you don't need to understand them inside out to do that (but you do need to read